-Tackling loneliness matters to everyone - to individuals, employers, communities, educators and to health professionals.
+Tackling loneliness matters to everyone: individuals, employers, communities, educators and health professionals.
 Supporting people to have meaningful social relationships is not just crucial to people’s physical and mental health.
 It also affects their engagement in the workplace and wider community cohesion.
 We all need to take action to tackle loneliness across society, and government can play an important role supporting this.

 ‘A connected society: a strategy for tackling loneliness - laying the foundations for change’, published on 15 October 2018, is the first strategy for tackling loneliness in England.
 It marks a shift in the way we see and act on loneliness, both within government and across society.
 It builds on years of work by many individuals and organisations, and acts as government’s first major contribution to the national conversation on loneliness and the importance of social connections.
 This strategy is an important first step, but government is also committed to long-lasting action to tackle the problem of loneliness.

 The first Loneliness Annual Report published in January 2020 provides an update on the progress made against commitments made in the strategy, and sets out the government’s future direction of travel.

 In January 2018 the Government announced a programme of work on tackling loneliness.
 The Prime Minister welcomed the work of the Jo Cox Commission on Loneliness, which had carried forward the good work started by the late Jo Cox MP.